Palm Sunday

 1:00 pm: Joyful Spirit Worship, In-person & Livestream

 A festive celebration of the Resurrection story, we gather with joy to commemorate Christ’s defeat of death and our hope of eternal life.
-Imperial Brass will lead us in songs of praise alongside the King of Glory Sanctuary Choir and Handbell Choir.
-Every element of worship resounds with great “Alleluias” as we break the quiet of Lent and proclaim our collective triumph.
+Imperial Brass will lead us in songs of praise alongside the Sanctuary Choir and Handbell Choir.
+Every element of worship resounds with great “Alleluias” as we break the quiet of Lent and proclaim God’s Triumph through the resurrection.
 May our songs of glory rise for He is Risen, Alleluia!